 5. Pre-roll the cake while warm

 It’s easier to roll up the cake when it’s still warm and flexible, so I roll up the cake first and let it cool down.
-The cake has a muscle memory so it’s easier to roll up again with fillings.
-Some people don’t pre-roll, but scores on top of the cake before rolling so it’s easier to roll.
-Some don’t do either one, but still makes beautiful roll.
+The cake has muscle memory so it’s easier to roll up again with fillings.
+Some people don’t pre-roll but score on top of the cake before rolling so it’s easier to roll.
+Some don’t do either one but still make the beautiful roll.
 Again, it’s also up to you.

 Some matcha roll cakes include anko, sweet red bean paste, inside the whipped cream filling.
 The red bean gives some texture to the soft sponge and creamy whipped cream.
 Even though I love sweet red bean paste, I prefer keeping it out of my cake to keep the fluffy texture in my mouth.
 When I brought this matcha roll cake to my friend’s house, she served the cake with red bean ice cream and it was wonderful!

 For the whipped cream filling, I like mine to enhance more matcha flavor, so I included matcha powder in my whipped cream, but that’s optional.
 Simple white-color whipped cream will give a nice contrast to the matcha cake, and it looks pretty and delicious too!